John-R-Wallace-NOAA/FishNIRS/README.md

      ../R

-The spectra data to be beside it in:
+the spectra data to be beside it in:

     ../OPUS Spectra